-BRAC Institute of Governance and Development (BIGD), BRAC University is a resource centre for promoting research and creating knowledge in areas of governance, economic growth, political economy, urbanisation, gender issues and sustainable development.
-It was established in June 2013 through the merger of the then Institute of Governance Studies (IGS) and the BRAC Development Institute (BDI), two institutes of BRAC University.

-BIGD is devoted to specialised research on a range of governance and development concerns, as well as the nexus between the two intertwined areas.
+BRAC Institute of Governance and Development (BIGD), BRAC University is a centre of policy research and academic excellence.
+It was established in June 2013 through the merger of the Institute of Governance Studies (IGS) and the BRAC Development Institute (BDI).
+As a post graduate resource centre, BIGD is devoted to specialised research on a range of governance and development concerns, as well as the nexus between the two intertwined areas.

 BIGD’s research is aimed at supporting its academic and training programs.
 It does not limit knowledge creation to being an end in itself but rather to advance the pursuit of a just and prosperous society.
-It also plays an advocacy role to give voice to contemporary governance, political and economic issues.
-As an institute of BRAC University, BIGD works closely with the university and has the unique advantage of being associated with BRAC, world’s largest NGO, through its work and carrying its ‘brand.’
-It is inspired by BRAC’s values in shaping its own institutional work, professional standards and product.
+Hence, it also plays an advocacy role to give voice to contemporary governance, political and economic issues.
+One of BIGD’s key strengths lies in the truly interdisciplinary character of its work.
+These are best reflected in its two annual flagship publications: The State of Governance and the State of Cities.

 BIGD’s research mandate is spread over four broad clusters

-1. Economic Growth
+Economic Growth (EG)

-Governance and Politics
+Governance and Politics (GP)

-Urban, Climate Change and Environment
+Urban, Climate Change and Environment (UCCE)

-4. Gender Studies
+Gender Studies (GS)

 BIGD’s another flagship research program ‘the State of Cities’ aims to provide a diagnostic of the country’s urban governance.
 As the world is increasingly shifting population from rural to urban areas, urbanization and associated concerns have become an important issue in developing countries.
 In the context of current development literature, important factors such as reevaluation of the economic importance of the cities and reaffirmation of the importance of local institution building for development require significant consideration in light of such enormous shift.
 In this backdrop of rapid urbanization, urban governance has become an important approach to evaluating cities’ growth, development and performance.
 The first SoC report was published in 2012.
-Since then, BIGD has been continuing this flagship programme by preparing SoC publications every year that focus on the country’s growing urban challenges.
+Since then, BIGD has been continuing this flagship programme by way of preparing SoC publications every year focusing on country’s growing urban challenges.

-Research Communication and Advocacy
+Research Communication & Advocacy